 - 1. Highlight 'Cities' from the Main Menu and press ENTER. - 2.
 The first character of the city name field should already be highlighted.
-Enter the name of the desired city using the ROCKER KEYPAD-UP/ DOWN to change the highlighted character, and RIGHT to move to the next character.
-As you spell the name of the desired city, the GPS 12 MAP will display the first entry in the built-in database which corresponds to the characters you have entered.
+Enter the name of the desired city using the ROCKER KEYPAD-UP/DOWN to change the highlighted character, and RIGHT to move to the next character.
+As you spell the name of the desired city, the GPS III+ will display the first entry in the built-in database which corresponds to the characters you have entered.
+If duplicate entries exist for the desired city, continue scrolling through the database entries using the UP/DOWN keys on the ROCKER KEYPAD.
+(When the same city name exists in several states/countries, pay particular attention to the 'State/Country' field directly below the city name field.) - 3.
+Once the desired city is displayed, press ENTER to accept the selection.